Financing provided to research, assess and develop an initial concept before a business has reached the start-up phase.

 Venture Capital is the money and resources made available to startup firms and small businesses with exceptional growth potential.
 Most venture capital money comes from an organized group of wealthy investors.

 Venture Capital Firm is an investment company that invests its shareholders' money in startups and other risky but potentially very profitable ventures.

-Venture capital funds pool and manage money from investors seeking private equity stakes in small and medium-size enterprises with strong growth potential.
+Venture capital funds pool and manage money from investors seeking private equity stakes in small and medium-sized enterprises with strong growth potential.

-Venture Capitalist is a term used of an investor who provides capital to either start-up ventures or support small companies who wish to expand but do not have access to public funding.
+Venture Capitalist is a term used for an investor who provides capital to either start-up ventures or supports small companies who wish to expand but do not have access to public funding.

-Venture Capital Limited Partnership is a limited partnership which is formed to invest in small startup businesses with exceptional growth potential.
+Venture Capital Limited Partnership is a limited partnership that is formed to invest in small startup businesses with exceptional growth potential.

 Vulture Capitalist is a slang word for a venture capitalist who deprives an inventor of control over their own innovations and most of the money they should have made from the invention.

 The total or partial write-down of a portfolio company’s value to zero or a symbolic amount (sale for a nominal amount) with the consequent exit from the company or reduction of the shares owned.
 The value of the investment is eliminated and the return to investors is a full or partial loss.